-Bluestep's asset quality to remain broadly stable as the economy recovers
+Bluestep's asset quality to remain broadly stable

-While the pandemic-led disruption has led to a deterioration in the Swedish and Norwegian economies and higher levels of unemployment, the large government support packages to households and businesses have so far mitigated the risk of an important deterioration in asset quality.
-Although authorities support measures are phased out, we expect Bluestep's asset quality remain broadly stable; meaning we expect the non-performing loan ratio on Bluestep's largely non-prime mortgages to increase only moderately from 2.0% as of year-end 2020.

-The assigned Asset Risk score of baa2 reflects Bluestep's residetial mortgage lending with a focus on non-prime mortgages and historically high growth.
+Although higher interest rates will raise debt service costs for borrowers, we expect Bluestep's asset quality remain broadly stable; meaning we expect the non-performing loan ratio on Bluestep's largely non-prime mortgages to increase only moderately from 1.7% as of year-end 2021.
+If we see a scenario with rapidly increasing unemployment, the increase in problem loans would be steeper.
+The assigned Asset Risk score of baa2 reflects Bluestep's residential mortgage lending with a focus on non-prime mortgages and historically high loan growth.

-Swedish and Norwegian mortgages accounted for 57% and 42% of gross loans, respectively as of June 2021.
-Bluestep launched mortgage lending in Finland, accounting for 1% of gross loans as of the same date.
-Bluestep has stopped offering private unsecured loans since February 2020, pursuing its strategy to completely focus on residential mortgages.
-The Swedish unsecured personal loans accounted for 4% at year-end 2020 and the portfolio was sold on 1 January 2021.
-As the unsecured loan portfolio has been sold, we expect the asset-risk profile of the bank to improve, diminishing the amount of unsecured lending in the portfolio.
+Bluestep's problem loans to gross loans ratio was a low 1.68% as of year-end 2021, an improvement compared to 1.98% as of year-end 2020, although higher than that of its Nordic peers.
+As of February 2020 Bluestep stopped offering private unsecured loans, pursuing its strategy to completely focus on residential mortgages.
+The Swedish unsecured personal loan portfolio that accounted for 4% at year-end 2020 was sold on 1 January 2021, whereby we expect the asset-risk profile of the bank to continue to improve.

-Asset quality deterioration has been muted so far as Bluestep decided to tighten its underwriting standards during 2020.
-Bluestep's problem loans/gross loans ratio was 2.1% as of June 2021 marginally higher compared to 2.0% as of year-end 2020 (which is higher than that of its Nordic peers, but remains low by international standards).
-We regard Bluestep's coverage (loan-loss reserves/problem loans) of 10.2% as of June 2021 to be low (see Exhibit 4).
-However, the bank's problem loans/TCE and loan-loss reserves ratio was a relatively strong 19.8% as of June 2021.
-The weighted average LTV ratio is 72% in Sweden and 65% in Norway as of June 2021, which is higher than that of many of the company's Nordic peers because of the quicker turnover in its portfolio.
+We regard Bluestep's coverage (loan-loss reserves/problem loans) of 12.8% as of December 2021 to be low (see Exhibit 4).
+However, the bank's problem loans/TCE and loan-loss reserves ratio was a relatively strong 17.3% as of December 2021.
+The weighted average LTV ratio is 72% in Sweden and 66% in Norway as of year-end 2021, which is higher than that of many of the company's Nordic peers because of the faster turnover in its portfolio.
 On the other hand, Bluestep's average loan size is relatively small in the Nordic context.
 This helps maintain loan affordability even if unemployment increases.

 Although the bank's loan growth has been high for many years, regulatory reforms (including amortisation requirements) have moderated the pace of expansion in recent years.
-Gross loans increased by 0.7% in the first half of 2021, with the volumes affected by a weaker Norwegian krona, the divestment of the bank's personal loan portfolio.
+Gross loans increased by 7% in 2021 compared to 2020, with the volumes affected by a weaker Norwegian krona, the divestment of the bank's personal loan portfolio.
 Bluestep follows the current regulations that stipulate that a mortgage cannot exceed an 85% LTV ratio at origination.
+In Finland where Bluestep has started its mortgage activities recently, the maximum LTV is 95% according to regulation, but we do not expect Bluestep to extend mortgages with such high LTV.